Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 They gave no acknowledgement to him when he came back to this ecosystem.
 Same arrangement of work cells and grey ceilings, same ones that gave only guessing room to victims that'd never return.

-The Doctor raised an alert gaze to his intrusion.
-He had entered through the wrong door, but it just the one closest for aer to access.
-She'd only frown, returning to operate at the seeming bloody mess that laid on the operating desk, while jars of red and black surrounded them.
-This mess, irked him.
-Growing, his head in a daze, the blood entering carelessly into his squinted eyes, unable to identify whom, or what, or where, the person that laid on the operating table.
+The Doctor raised an alert gaze to his intrusion; he had entered through the wrong door, but it was just the one closest for aer to access.
+She only frowned, and returned to operate at the seeming bloody mess on the operating desk, while jars of red and black surrounded them.
+Mess that this was, irked him.
+Growing, his head in a daze, blood entering his squinted eyes, unable to identify whom, or what, or where, the person that laid on the operating table.

 -